tsvwg/wg-materials/ietf117/minutes-1.md

 Tim Chown : Common requirements for marking such as hop by hop.

 Marco Munizaga: Extension headers seem to be useful.
-Should focus on better support rather than * new thing.
+Should focus on better support rather than a new thing.

 Chair : intention for next meeting
 * : particiapte in BoF for refinement.